FiresOfMordor/The-Fellowship-of-the-Code-2026/README.md

 ## Purpose of The Fellowship Companion (TFC)

 We are the team **FiresOfMordor**, a group of students working together on the journey from the Shire to Mordor.
 Along the way, we are building **The Fellowship Companion**, a digital support system for planning, decision-making, shared understanding, and survival during the journey.
 The Fellowship Companion is an evolving system.
 It is not complete from the beginning, but grows across the course as we move from concept to design, logic, and integration.
-Our current Phase 1 focus is **The Shire Guide**, a conceptual component of The Fellowship Companion that supports environmental awareness, resting decisions, and foraging decisions in unfamiliar terrain.
+Our current Phase 2 focus is **Camp Suitability Check**, a decision-support flow within The Shire Guide.
+In this phase, we move from defining what the system should enable to designing how one concrete capability works through flow and interface structure.

 - **Who we are:** FiresOfMordor, a student team in the course
 - **What we build:** An evolving companion system that helps manage journey-related decisions, risks, resources, and reflections